typsy-dev/documentation/ApiV2.md

 ```

 ### Response
 Example response where add structures to a user request has been successful.
+The documentation on what do with the requestId is [here](#request-status)
 ```
 {
     "requestId": "8bd1e102-95d1-4965-a9c3-a73a5fc88101",